yashprakash13/amusing/README.md

 ## 💬 Available commands

-There are currently 7 commands available, excluding the `amusing --version`.
+There are currently 7 commands available, excluding the `version` and `help` commands.

 The first time you run a command (eg. `--help`), an `Amusing` directory will be created in the `~/Downloads` folder.
 For eg., on MacOS, it's in `/Users/Username/Downloads`.